swcarpentry/website/_posts/2017/12/2017-12-07-carpentrycon-site-live.md

 title: "CarpentryCon 2018 - Website is Live!"
 date: 2017-12-07
 time: "17:00:00"
-category: ["CarpentryCon", "Conferences", "Community Building"]
+tags: ["CarpentryCon", "Conferences", "Community Building"]
 ---

 We are excited to announce that our website for **CarpentryCon 2018** is [live](http://www.carpentrycon.org/).